pradeap/Project_Wafer_Fault_Detection/README.md

 ## Objective :

-To built a classification methodology to predict the quality of wafer sensors based on the given training data.
+To built a classification methodology to predict the quality of wafer based on the sensor data.

 <b>Data Description</b>